National Dish of Antigua and Barbuda – Fungee

 2. Boil 4 cups of water in a large non-stick pot.

-3. Add the chopped okras and salt.
+3. Add the chopped okra and salt.

 5. Reduce the heat and allow to cook for about five minutes with the lid on the pot.
 Uncover and start stirring the cornmeal mixture continuously.

-6. The mixture may become fairly difficult to stir because of its thick consistency but it is important to keep stirring as this will prevent the cornmeal from forming lumps.
+6. The mixture may become fairly difficult to stir because of its thick consistency, but it is important to keep stirring as this will prevent the cornmeal from forming lumps.

 9. Spoon a pat of butter or a teaspoon of olive oil into a small bowl.